-Routledge, 2017.
-I am also an Editor, with Helen Ostovich, of the series “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture
+Routledge 2021.
+Series Editor, with Helen Ostovich, of “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture

-,” for Medieval Institute Publications — The University Press at Kalamazoo.
-My research and teaching interests include, Shakespeare, Early Modern English drama, gender studies, sexuality, political history, history of women, marriage law, academic freedom, freedom of speech.
+,” for Medieval Institute Publications.
+Research and teaching interests include, Shakespeare, Early Modern English drama, gender studies, sexuality, political history, history of women, marriage law, parrhesia, and feminist ethics.

 EducationPhD, English, University of Washington, 1997